 Timema, a genus of wingless insects endemic of California shows tremendous within species variation for colour-pattern (picture attached).
 Notably, melanistic morphs are observed in 6 of the 11 sexual species of this genus, but green and melanistic morphs are slightly different between species.
 These observations lead us to the hypothesis that the green/melanistic variation observed within each species derived from an ancestral polymorphism but evolved within each species to better match the ecological conditions of each species (host plants mainly).
 This genus could therefore be a very good model to study balancing selection over long period of time (~30 Myrs for Timema).

 I am currently leading the genetic analysis part (GWAS within each species, Phylogenies …) of this project which involved many people from the Nosil lab.
 We have very interesting results (that will hopefully be out very soon).
-Preliminary results seems to indicate colour genes have been repeatedly locked into inversions to create discrete morphs in most of these species…
+Preliminary results indicate that colour genes have been repeatedly locked into inversions to create discrete morphs in most of these species…

 In recent years more and more focus has be put on the prevalence of epigenetic inheritance in nature.
 Indeed, more and more examples of trans-generational environmental effects are present in the literature.
 This phenomenon as been hypothesized to be adaptive under certain conditions, and mediated by different types of mechanisms like histone methylation, small RNA or DNA cytosine methylation (list not complete).
 The last one has receive much attention in recent years, certainly because a natural mutant of the plant Linaria vulgaris described by Carl von Linné seems to be an epi-mutant involving change in DNA cytosine methylation.
 This methylation was apparently maintained for 250 years and could change floral symmetry from bilateral to radial in this plant .